oknoks/oknoks.github.io/docs/triptych.md

 In any case, trying to play the engagement game while staying true to your brand’s professional tone at the same time is doing two things half-heartedly with a big risk of coming across as unauthentic.
 So not a good idea unless you are a highly engaging brand to begin with.

 So, following the checklist of recommended actions for LinkedIn content, as described in the first part, and being on-brand while keeping in mind the intent of the 50% of users not there for entertainment, is probably the best approach.

-## An example of 1300 characters of text

-One morning, when Gregor Samsa woke from troubled dreams, he found himself transformed in his bed into a horrible vermin.

-He lay on his armour-like back, and if he lifted his head a little he could see his brown belly, slightly domed and divided by arches into stiff sections.

-The bedding was hardly able to cover it and seemed ready to slide off any moment.
-His many legs, pitifully thin compared with the size of the rest of him, waved about helplessly as he looked.

-"What's happened to me? " he thought.
-It wasn't a dream.
-His room, a proper human room although a little too small, lay peacefully between its four familiar walls.

-A collection of textile samples lay spread out on the table - Samsa was a travelling salesman - and above it there hung a picture that he had recently cut out of an illustrated magazine and housed in a nice, gilded frame.

-It showed a lady fitted out with a fur hat and fur boa who sat upright, raising a heavy fur muff that covered the whole of her lower arm towards the viewer.
-Gregor then turned to look out the window at the dull weather.

-Drops of rain could be heard hitting the pane, which made him feel quite sad.
-"How about if I sleep a little bit longer and forget all this nonsense", he thought, but that was something he was unable to do because he was used.